awsdocs/amazon-ec2-user-guide/doc_source/compute-optimized-instances.md

 ## SSD I/O performance<a name="compute-ssd-perf"></a>

-If you use a Linux AMI with kernel version 4\.4 or later and use all the SSD\-based instance store volumes available to your instance, you get the IOPS \(4,096 byte block size\) performance listed in the following table \(at queue depth saturation\)\.
+If you use a Linux AMI with kernel version 4\.4 or later and use all the SSD\-based instance store volumes available to your instance, you can get up to the IOPS \(4,096 byte block size\) performance listed in the following table \(at queue depth saturation\)\.
 Otherwise, you get lower IOPS performance\.

 | Instance Size | 100% Random Read IOPS | Write IOPS |